Clotilda Douglas-Yakimchuk: Early life and education

 Clotilda Adessa Douglas-Yakimchuk was born Clotilda Adessa Coward in Whitney Pier, Nova Scotia, to Arthur and Lillian (Blackman) Coward.
 Growing up, her family dealt with racism while living in Whitney Pier.
 Her father was forced to quit his job at the steel plant due to discrimination, and her sister was unable to find a job.

+In the early 1950s, Clotilda applied to various nursing schools, but never heard back and was never given a reason for her rejections.
+Clotilda believed that "they were not open readily, I think, to Black students at the time."

 In 1954, Coward became the first black graduate of the Nova Scotia Hospital School of Nursing.
 She would later earn her post graduate psychiatric nursing certificate from the Nova Scotia Hospital.
 She earned her Diploma in Adult Education from Saint Francis Xavier University.

 Career

 After earning her nursing qualifications, Coward Douglas began her career at the Nova Scotia Hospital as Head Nurse of the Admission/Discharge Unit.
 Shortly thereafter, Coward and her first husband Benson Douglas moved to Grenada, West Indies, where she served as a Director in a mental health hospital.
 This was also where she earned her post graduate midwifery diploma from Colony Hospital in Grenada, West Indies.
 By 1967, Coward Douglas moved back to Canada and accepted a position as Staff Nurse at the Sydney City Hospital.
 A few years later, she became the first black person to be elected president of the Registered Nurses Association of Nova Scotia.
-During this time, Douglas-Yakimchuk also founded the Black Community Development Organization and advocated for Cape Breton University to create a nursing degree program.
+She encountered racial barriers, as after winning the election, a white woman, who was the runner-up asked Clotilda to move aside so she could be the president instead, but Clotilda refused to move aside.
+During this time, Douglas-Yakimchuk also founded the Black Community Development Organization (BCDO) and advocated for Cape Breton University to create a nursing degree program.
+The BCDO helped to provide housing for seniors and low-income families.
 She retired as director of education services at the Cape Breton Regional Hospital in Sydney in 1994.
+In addition to the racial barrier she faced during the presidency election, Clotilda also recalls an incident when one of her patients, believed that she was incapable of caring for her due to the colour of her skin.

+Activism

+In Whitney Pier, Clotilda noticed the Black community was mainly living in poor conditions next to the steel plant, causing air pollution and tar ponds to form, which resulted in community members getting sick with cancer.
+She joined the Sierra Club of Canada because she noticed that many Black Canadians were not involved in environmentalism, despite the environmentally related illness existing within her community.
+Clotilda’s protests and demanding to the federal and provincial government that the ponds be cleaned, resulted in the government dedicating their money towards the cleaning of these ponds.
+Her campaigning also led her to meetings with ministers of the environment from Mexico and the United States.